High Performance Engine Mechanic

 Online High Performance Engine Mechanic Programs

-In 2018-2019, 13 schools offered a high performance and custom engine technician/mechanic program of some type.
+In the 2018-2019 academic year, 13 schools offered some type of high performance and custom engine technician/mechanic program.
 The following table lists the number of programs by degree level, along with how many schools offered online courses in the field.

 |Degree Level||Colleges Offering Programs||Colleges Offering Online Classes|